We’ve talked so much about note-taking apps, but we’ve never talked about note-taking itself, and that is what this article is all about.

 Note-making is more intellectually taxing.
 It is the process of analysing, summarising and organising information that you read.
 Once you’ve taken your notes from a meeting or multiple textbooks, you can make notes from that.
 At this stage, you use your own words to recreate a permanent record of concepts, topics or subjects.

 If you’ve been following Paperless X since I was a student, you’ve probably heard me talking about rough notes and final study notes.
-Rough notes are the notes I got from taking notes in classes, lectures and from multiple textbooks during my personal study time when there was not enough time to organise the information.
+Rough notes are the notes I got from taking notes in classes, lectures, and from multiple textbooks during my personal study time when there was not enough time to organise the information.
 Final study notes are notes I made from the rough notes, where I organised the information to make it neater and easier to understand.

 This article is going to focus on ways to create rough notes, which is note-taking.
 We’ll discuss note-making in a different article.

 You can either number the sentences or use simple bullet points.
 It’s better to use bullet points to avoid worrying about tracking your numbering.
-Each new point goes on a different line and you can add headings to somewhat organise your notes.
+Each new point goes on a different line, and you can add headings to somewhat organise your notes.
 When you understand the information, you can even create hierarchies to better organise it.

-Sentence note-taking is ideal for lectures, classes, meetings that you have not prepared for.
+Sentence note-taking is ideal for lectures, classes, and meetings that you have not prepared for.
 It is also great for quickly writing new ideas that haven’t been fully formed yet, just to get them out of your head.